With the writers' strike finally resolved, late-night talk shows bring back the funny

 What they said about the strike

-Stephen Colbert: "Better pay, protection against AI, and, due to the picket lines, fresh air and sunshine.
+Stephen Colbert: The writers got "better pay, protection against AI and, due to the picket lines, fresh air and sunshine.
 And they do not care for that.
-Now they are back safely in their joke holes, doing what they do best: Making my teleprompter word screen full of good and ha-ha."
+Now they are back safely in their joke holes, doing what they do best: making my teleprompter word screen full of good and ha-ha."

 Jimmy Fallon: “I just want to say I’m so happy all the writers finally got their fair deal that they deserve.
 You got to hand it to them, only writers would spend all summer fighting to go back to the office.
 It’s like, ‘What do we want?
 To go back inside.
 We’re not beach people.’”